mesosphere/dcos-docs-site/pages/dkp/konvoy/1.6/install/install-airgapped/index.md

 ### Load balancing on AWS

-Airgapped AWS clusters cannot use externally-visible load balancers as they would be unavailable for the VPC.
+Air gapped AWS clusters cannot use externally-visible load balancers as they would be unavailable for the VPC.
 Instead, use internal load balancers by updating the `cluster.yaml`.

 - Enabling internal load balancing for apiserver's endpoint: